First Time to Experience LABoracay

-This crispy golden lemon fish cakes served with saffron sauce was only in the table for few minutes because after it was served, it totally disappeared.
+These crispy golden lemon fish cakes served with saffron sauce was only in the table for a few minutes.
+After they have served the food, it totally disappeared.

 Of all the beverages we had, I liked the mint pineapple, which is a hit to their Filipino customers.
 For international customers like the Koreans, they like the Mango Lemon shake.
 For health-conscious customers, they prefer the Watermelon Ginger Crush and the Carrot & Orange Turmeric.

 Lemoni Cafe is not just your typical cafe that offers standard comfort food and regular beverages.
-This is a perfect place to hang out when you are in the island as it offers variety of healthy snacks and meals from breakfast to dinner.
-The kitchen team really make an effort to make all the meals appetizing and not only that, everything that we had that evening was scrumptious.
+This is a perfect place to hang out when you are on the island as it provides a variety of healthy snacks and meals from breakfast to dinner.
+The kitchen team really make an effort to make all the meals appetizing.
+Not only that, everything that we had that evening was scrumptious.
 You can also check out their cakes and pastries– they make birthday and wedding cakes.

 So, what’s the verdict?
-Of course, LEMONI CAFE is HIGHLY RECOMMENDED.
-Not only barkadas, couple and individuals will love the food, even the kids will ask for more, especially the desserts and beverages.
+I highly recommend LEMONI CAFE BORACAY.
+Not only barkadas, couples, and individuals will love the food, even the kids will ask for more, especially the desserts and beverages.
 I will post my vlog about Lemoni Cafe soon– watch out for it.

 LEMONI CAFE & RESTAURANT